BrynMarieR/natural_isotope_correction/isotope_correction/README.md

 # Natural isotope correction

 All atoms are made of electrons, protons, and neutrons.
 An atom's elemental identity is determined by the number of protons, but the number of neutrons can vary.
-The variance in neutron number causes a slight shift in mass which can be leveraged for diabolical, er, scientific purposes.
+The variance in neutron number causes a slight shift in mass which can be leveraged for scientific purposes.

 For example, in nature, about 1% of all carbon is "heavy carbon", with 7 neutrons instead of 6 neutrons.
 So, we can say there is a certain "natural abundance" of 13-C. When we experimentally modify the number of "heavy" (labelled) atoms in a molecule, we have to take into account the natural abundance of atoms that will LOOK like we labelled them, but which actually are just heavy by chance.